UTS Animal Logic Academy

 It is recommended to submit your application as soon as possible.
 There is potential for us to advise you if your portfolio is not up to standard and what can be done to improve.

-Apply as an International student (cutoff date: 27 September 2019)
+Apply as an International student (Application closing date: 27 September 2019)

 We also have a FAQ section with answers to more common questions we're asked.
 If you don't find the info you need there, please get in touch via our Facebook page or email us at email@example.com.